 I don't know what effect it had on her, but after some time, she came back, wielding a carton of apple juice, and unceremoniously thrust a glass at me.
 I accepted it without thanks.
 I think that was the worst behaved day I've ever had!
 But she was so asking for it.

-in snow.
+We finally started swooping lower and lower, and the old couple next to me looked at me in alarm.
+I was a little alarmed myself, mind you -- I've traveled plenty of times in airplanes, and they never make jumps like this one was doing.
+My mind flew back again to the smoke billowing out of the engines, and I chased the thought out of my mind.
+I looked outside the window, and saw the beautiful forests on the outskirts of Frankfurt, all covered in snow.
 It looked beautiful.
 Then the plane gave another jump, and was soon flying over cute little houses, and then, over the runway.
 Something told me to back away from the window, while the plane was landing -- and was I glad I did!
 It landed with a terrible thump on the runway, and tilted over wildly onto the side I was sitting on, till the wing nearly touched the ground.
 Ok, this is it, my last day on earth, I thought to myself, but the plane miraculously righted itself, and taxied to a stop to gate B-43, I believe the number was.

 We filed out of the plane, exhausted, and in my case, unnerved.
 Air India told us to amuse ourselves for 40 minutes, while the plane readied for take-off again, so I started exploring.
 Frankfurt's airport -- Flughafen, I believe it's called in German -- is a pretty place, and looked even prettier because it was all decked up for Christmas.
 I looked around the various duty-free stores, the most intriguing ones being the electronics store (though I turned my nose up at it later because it had an iPod shuffle for 99 euros -- ridiculous!
 It only costs $79 in the US), and a Chanel store.
 I picked up a bottle of Chanel No 5 reverently, and delicately sniffed the top of the bottle.
 It smelt heavenly.
 I didn't even dare ask the price, so I moved on.